 Now, I must say, frying is kind of a pain in the butt.
 I never want to deal with the aftermath.
 It is a little dicey when your son is doing laps in the kitchen dragging the dog on a “walk.”
 But this was fun and tasty and worth the fuss.
 There is no way around the fact that this is a “fry and serve” recipe.
 So make it with friends and enjoy the process and eat them hot off of the paper.
 The recipe, as written, will use up a whole jar of pickles.
 I halved this recipe, and it was probably enough for 4 big servings.

-First, make your dipping sauce.
-Combine about ½ cup of mayonnaise with a tablespoon of chipotle salsa or ½ tablespoon of chopped chipotles in adobo sauce.
+- To make the dipping sauce, combine about ½ cup of mayonnaise with a tablespoon of chipotle salsa or ½ tablespoon of chopped chipotles in adobo sauce.
 Taste it for spiciness and add more chipotle if you like.
-Then add a few chopped pickles and about tablespoon of the spicy pickle juice if you are lucky enough to have some of Karen’s pickles available.
+Add a few chopped pickles and about tablespoon of pickle juice from the jar.

 This is good stuff and has me in the mood to go to the state fair.
 But, I guarantee you, you will like this better than most of the fried stuff at the fair.
 The panko is a brilliant turn.
 Thank you Karen!
 Karen also has this and other interesting pickle related recipes on her In a Pickle website.